Seve Ballesteros: Tributes

 The Open de España was underway when Ballesteros died.
 The European Tour marked his death with a moment of silence during the third round at the Real Club de Golf El Prat in Barcelona.

 Tiger Woods described Ballesteros as "one of the most talented and exciting golfers to ever play the game".
 Lee Westwood said of Ballesteros, "Seve made European golf what it is today".

 Phil Mickelson, who won the 2010 Masters Tournament, selected a Spanish-themed menu for the 2011 Masters Champions Dinner in honour of Ballesteros, who was too ill to attend.
 Entrees included seafood paella and manchego-topped filet mignon, with a salad course, asparagus, and tortillas as sides, plus ice cream-topped apple empanada for dessert.

 At the Madrid Open tennis tournament, a moment of silence was held prior to the semi-final match between Rafael Nadal and Roger Federer.
 Nadal, a close friend of Ballesteros, was seen wiping away tears as he watched the video screen.

 On 8 May, at 15:08 EST, the three major U.S. men's tours stopped play and held a moment of silence.

 On 10 May, the Irish Independent said of him: "He spoke many other languages too: the dialects of honour, of dignity, of sportsmanship, of decency, of fair play, of loyalty, of integrity, and in the end, of dauntless, unforgettable, astonishing courage.
 Quite simply, there has never been a finer ambassador for either his sport or his country."

 A funeral service was held for Ballesteros, previously cremated, at the parish church of San Pedro, in his home village of Pedreña.
 Due to the number of those in attendance, several big screens were installed outside the 400-capacity church.
 His ashes were then to be scattered at his home estate.

-The day of Ballesteros' death, the Spanish flag was raised at the World Golf Hall of Fame in Florida, the United States flag was lowered to half-staff, a photo of Ballesteros was hung in the box office, and a black ribbon was hung on the outside of his locker.
+The day of Ballesteros's death, the Spanish flag was raised at the World Golf Hall of Fame in Florida, the United States flag was lowered to half-staff, a photo of Ballesteros was hung in the box office, and a black ribbon was hung on the outside of his locker.
 The next weekend, at nearby TPC Sawgrass, the Spanish flag was flown at half-staff during the 2011 Players Championship at the request of defending champion Tim Clark, in place of his native South African flag.
 Clark went on to state, "Seve was a hero of mine growing up...In losing [him] last week, I think the whole golfing world is saddened by that.
 To have his flag up here is just a small little tribute to him.
 Obviously he deserves a whole lot more."